wavefrontHQ/docs/pages/doc/users_account_managing.md

 3. Hover over any group to see the permissions you have from this group.
 The permissions come from roles assigned to the group.

+{% include note.html content="If you are a Super Admin user, the **Groups, Roles & Permissions** page shows your permissions when the Super Admin mode is disabled." %}

 <table style="width: 100%;">
 <tbody>
 <tr>